sxzhang25/sxzhang25.github.io/_posts/2020-05-27-graph-attention-networks.md

 <hr align="left" size="1">
 <section id="footnote1"><sup>1</sup>I wasn't taught from the linked slides, but I found them to be a nice quick reference and refresher.
 Sometimes slides can be sparse and unhelpful without the lecturer, but these were pretty thorough.</section>

-<section id="footnote2"><sup>2</sup>I haven't read all of the paper on using GATs for TSP in depth, but I am definitely going to put it on a future reads list--not only does it seem like such a happy intersection of deep learning and math, but the style of writing in the paper is also really unique and refreshing.</section>
+<section id="footnote2"><sup>2</sup>I haven't read all of the paper on using GATs for TSP in depth, but I am definitely going to put it on a future reads list---not only does it seem like such a happy intersection of deep learning and math, but the style of writing in the paper is also really unique and refreshing.</section>
 </div>